Colorado Senior Fishing License: Cost, Eligibility & How to Buy

 Telegram

 If you’re a Colorado resident age 64 or older, Colorado Parks & Wildlife (CPW) has a lower-cost Senior Annual Fishing License.
 As of 2026-02-04, CPW shows the senior annual license at $11.73.
-Annual fishing licenses run March 1 through March 31 of the next year (13 months).
+Annual fishing licenses run March 1 through March 31 of the next year.
+That covers 13 months.

 Key takeaways